thekomer/Sunset-orange-VSCode-theme/README.md

 # Sunset orange Dark VSCode theme

 My GoTo theme for codding.
 It's created for my personal use.
-Feel free to enjoy it's magic ✨ It is compatible with color scheme from my Sunset orange GTK theme.
+It is compatible with color scheme from my Sunset orange GTK theme.
+Feel free to enjoy it's magic ✨

-Theme is hugely inspired by [Github Dark Default theme](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme)
+Theme syntax highlighting is hugely inspired by [Github Dark Default theme](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme)

 If you like this theme and would like to buy me a coffee, you can [![Donate](https://img.shields.io/badge/PayPal-Donate-ff6a00.svg?style=flat&logo=paypal)](https://www.paypal.com/paypalme/thekomer).